-- 22.1 The parties may agree on a code of safety in respect of film production. - 22.2 Until and unless amended by further agreement between Employer and the Employees, the Film Industry Recommended Safety Code will be adopted for the purposes of this clause. - 22.3 All worked performed under this Agreement shall be in accordance with the provisions of relevant State and national work, health and safety legislation.
-In ensuring its compliance, the employer will take into account the Film Industry Safety Code and the National Safety Guidelines 2004. - 22.4 Any agreed or implemented code does not form part of this Agreement.
+- 22.1 The parties may agree on a code of safety in respect of film production. - 22.2 All worked performed under this Agreement shall be in accordance with the provisions of relevant State and national work, health and safety legislation.
+In ensuring its compliance, the employer will take into account the National Guidelines for Screen Safety, where relevant. - 22.3 Any agreed or implemented code does not form part of this Agreement.